 The California NAHC was contacted on March 8, 2017 to conduct a record search of the Sacred Lands File for the Project area.
 On March 14, 2017 the NAHC responded that the record search of the Sacred Lands File had negative results.
 The NAHC response included a list of 15 Native American individuals and organization to contact for further information regarding the Project area, including sacred sites, tribal cultural resources and traditional cultural properties.
 Letters were sent to the 15 contacts on April 3, 2017.
 To date, no responses have been received.
-All correspondence pertaining to the NAHC is included in Appendix B.

 The 1953 historic aerial photograph of the Project area shows that all the irrigation features were in place prior to 1953.
-There were several buildings at the intersection of Liebert Road and Mandrapa Road.
 A portion of the area between Vogel Road and Drew Road appeared to have not yet been in use for agricultural and may have been open desert.
 The 1996 aerial photograph shows the Project area in its current land use, being primarily used for agriculture.
 No changes were noted on the 2002, 2005, 2009, 2010, and 2012 aerial photographs.